Find advice and answers from our support team fast or get in touch

 The due date for filing self assessment tax returns are:

-You must keep your accounting records for a period of at least 5 years after the 31 January submission deadline of the relevant tax year.
-For example for tax year 2018-19, the tax return will be filed upto 31 January 2020 and the accounting records need to be kept till atleast 31 January 2025.
+You must keep your accounting records for a period of at least 5 years after the 31st January submission deadline of the relevant tax year.

-1250L W1 and 1250L M1 codes or just 1250L X code are temporary codes.
-HMRC applies an emergency tax code if it doesn’t have enough details about the amount of tax the person needs to pay.
+1257L W1 and 1257L M1 codes or just 1257L X code are temporary codes.
+HMRC applies an emergency tax code if it doesn't have enough details about the amount of tax the person needs to pay.
 M1 is used when the pay is monthly while W1 is used when the pay is weekly.
-1250L X can apply to either of these.
+1257L X can apply to either of these.
 M1/W1 or X code indicates that the tax shall be non-cumulative.
-In other words, the tax will be calculated based on the only current period’s pay and not on the basis of year to date earnings.
+In other words, the tax will be calculated based on the only current period's pay and not on the basis of year to date earnings.

 Property allowance is a tax exemption of up to £1,000 a year available only to individuals with income from land or property.
 This means that if the rental income is less than £1,000 then no tax is payable and also nothing needs to be informed to HMRC.
 But, if the rental income is more than £1000 then self-assessment tax return needs to be filed.
 One needs to choose between receiving the property allowance and deducting the actual expenses from rental income.
 Claiming actual expenses is advisable if this produces a rental loss, as no loss can be claimed if he/she elects to use the property allowance.